-Critical positions which service customers or is a key source for chasing debt or generating higher levels of demand are likely to still be needed.
-So while hiring during difficult times might initially seem counterintuitive, it may be vital to you staying afloat.
+Critical positions which service customers or those that are a key source for chasing debt or generating higher levels of demand are likely to still be needed.
+So while hiring during difficult times might initially seem counterintuitive, it may be vital for you to stay afloat.

 If budget is really tight, consider the potential of redeploying people from one area of the business to another.
-Time now saved not having to recruit could be better spent, retraining and upskilling existing employees.
+Time spent recruiting could be better spent retraining and upskilling existing employees.
 Also, continuing to invest in workforce skills is a far more powerful message so don’t miss the opportunity to communicate this.

 8. Natural attrition

-Natural attrition is voluntary leavers over the course of a year.
+Natural attrition is the term for voluntary leavers from a business over the course of a year.

-If you don’t feel confident about the number and reason for leavers establishing your natural attrition rate is certainly data you need to know to help make a more informed decision.
+If you don’t feel confident about the number and reason for leavers in your business, then establishing your natural attrition rate is certainly data you need to know to help make a more informed decision.

 9. Flexible or part-time working